yamiou/astra/docs/helloworld.rst

       return 0;
    }

 Now, sure, this seems like a small addition from our previous step, but this line is more significant than it appears.
-Just by declaring and constructing a ``StreamSet`` object, you are instructing |sdkname| to start the process of connecting to the first available Astra streamSet it can locate.
+Just by declaring and constructing a ``StreamSet`` object, you are instructing |sdkname| to start the process of connecting to the first available Astra sensor it can locate.
 Cool, right?

 .. note:

-   |sdkname| provides an additional constructor that will allow you to connect to a specific Astra StreamSet.
+   |sdkname| provides an additional constructor that will allow you to connect to a specific Astra sensor.

 Now that we're connected, we're ready to do what we came here to do - see through the eyes of the Astra!

-Retrieving StreamSet Data
+Retrieving Sensor Data
 =========================
 Time to put our ``StreamSet`` object to good use and get some data.
 To do this, we'll need to read one of the streams that the Astra is providing.
 Streams contain the data coming from our camera packaged in packets of data called "frames". |sdkname| currently supports a number of types of streams, including depth, color, hand, and point streams.